First steps

 touch file

-2. Start the Ethersync daemon
+2. Start the Ethersync daemon in the project directory

 ethersync daemon